 Review EOR contracts carefully to ensure they include robust IP assignment provisions.
 The contract should specify that all IP created by employees hired through the EOR is automatically assigned to your company.
 Seek legal advice to ensure IP protection across different jurisdictions.

-8. Contractor Misclassification Is Not Always Covered
+8. Contractor Misclassification Is Not Always Covered by EOR Providers

-The consequences of misclassification are severe:
+The financial consequences of misclassification are severe and specific:

 9. Financial Risks: Hidden Fees and Payroll Failures